Why Every Editor, Colorist, and VFX Artist Needs to Understand ACES

 Decades of innovation in digital workflows had led to innumerable cameras, codecs, displays, hardware and software.
 But with very little standardization.
 This rapid technological advancement brought tremendous benefits to the industry.
-But he Academy realized the lack of commonality might potentially result in the irreparable loss of thousands of digital films.
+But the Academy realized the lack of commonality might result in the irreparable loss of thousands of digital films.

 After over 15 years of far-reaching collaboration between the industry and the Academy, ACES is slowly but steadily gaining momentum.
 Soon it could be the standard color management system across all types of projects.

 Since version 1.0 was released in 2014, ACES has been used on dozens of Hollywood blockbusters, and is making its way into TV series and independent films.
 Animation and VFX workflows are also adopting ACES pipelines, where the improved image quality and interoperability is critical.

 ACES is also being adopted by independent manufacturers and developers who aren’t founding partners with AMPAS on the standard.
 ACES compatibility is already available in many high-end software applications, including DaVinci Resolve, Filmlight’s Baselight, and Nucoda.
 And new programs are adding their support.

 This adoption is encouraging, but some might question why this sort of top-down standardization is necessary.
 Especially considering existing alternatives and workflow processes.

 While it is true that many software developers have built color management systems from the ground up for their own applications, and camera manufacturers pride themselves on the color science baked into their hardware, none of these solutions can close the compatibility gap that AMPAS predicts.
 These proprietary solutions have no hope of ever becoming adopted by everyone industry-wide.